taskcontrols/py-taskcontrol/README.md

-# workflow
+# taskcontrol
-    Create named workflows and run tasks with respective before and after middlewares
+    Create named workflow controls and run tasks with respective before and after middlewares

-Workflow is a python library to create tasks in and based on named workflows.
-It allows middlewares before and after each task. workflow can run single or multiple tasks at a task invocation.
+taskcontrol is a python library to create tasks in and based on named workflow controls.
+It allows middlewares before and after each task. taskcontrol can run single or multiple tasks at a task run invocation.

-It provides a simple decorator that takes the name, task, before, after arguments to set up the named workflow.
+It provides a simple decorator called `workflow` that takes the name, task_instance, task_order, task_global, before, after arguments to set up the named workflow control.

 # Installation